coherentsolutionsinc/anywhere-configuration/samples/different-config-sources/README.md

 > secret-value = This secret value is obtained from the KEY-PER-FILE

+**run-from-environment.cmd**

+The command file that configures environment variables to use _EnvironmentVariables_ configuration adapter from `Code/_adapters/EnvironmentVariables` with configuration from environment variables prefixed with _SECRET_.

+The successfull command execution results in the:

+> _VALUE = This secret value is obtained from the ENVIRONMENT VARIABLES

+The **by-name** command files have the same purpose as described above but use well known adapters shorthands.

 **Code/Code.csproj**

 The minimalistic project with only entry point configuration.